gtk-rs/gtk4-rs/book/src/gobject_signals.md

 ```

 The `signal` method is responsible for defining a set of signals.
-We only create a single signal named "number-changed".
+We only create a single signal named "max-number-reached".
-When emitted, it sends an `i32` value and expects nothing in return.
+When emitted, it sends a single `i32` value and expects nothing in return.

 <span class="filename">Filename: src/main.rs</span>